wilo01/nvim-config/Notes.md

 Logs:
 - Fixing typo in db table name
-- Specify what db to be used to get into Clinets env
+- Specify what db to be used to get into Clients env

 Notes.md
 - Commit branch HASH [bfc7166e640efdddb7f8e717fa19f522295c4888](master)